sedcakmak/jackpot-typescript/README.md

 ## Requirements

-To run this project locally, make sure you have Node.js and installed on your machine.
+To run this project locally, make sure you have Node.js installed on your machine.
 You also need to have Circle and Firestore accounts.
 You have to create a .env file both for backend and frontend including information regarding these accounts.